Iris kashmiriana: Cultivation

 It can be grown in a rock garden.

 Dykes recommends a planting time of between August and September.

+It is listed as an endemic ornamental garden plant with Iris hookeriana and Iris duthiei (a synonym of Iris kemaonensis) in Kashmir.
 In India, it grows in gardens, on the earth daubed roofs of houses, (similar to Iris tectorum in Japan).

 On 5 July 1889, specimens of the iris were collected from near to the town of 'Erzinghan', in Turkey, for the Museum Natural History, Paris.

 Specimens can be found at Kashmir University Botanic Garden (KUBG).

 In flower arrangements, the average vase life of stems and flowers stored under dry conditions at 5 °C was about 7 and 10 days in distilled water and sucrose, respectively, whereas the wet stored stems at 5 °C exhibited a vase life of about 8 and 11 days, respectively.

 Propagation

 Irises can generally be propagated by division, or by seed growing.

 Hybrids and cultivars

 It was used in the past in several breeding programmes, to create cultivars, due to the white flowers.
 Mr Foster found 3 forms of the plant, varying in colour from white to purple, and introduced 'Miss Wilmott' (Foster 1910) and 'Kashmir White' (Foster 1912).
 Mr Foster was uncertain of the parentage of the cross producing 'Kashmir White' and 'Miss Wilmott', but he thought that Iris kashmiriana was a parent.
 Later, Geddes Douglas in AIS Bulletin #87, p.
 40–44 believed that 'Miss Wilmott' came not from Iris kashmiriana but from a cross of Iris cypriana and Iris pallida 'Dalmatica'.
 Later, chromosomal counts proved that Iris kashmiriana' was not the parent plant, as it has a chromosomal count of 2n=12,44,48 and 'Kashmir white' has a count of 2n=50.

 But it is a tetraploid parent to many other modern bearded irises.

 Iris kashmiriana cultivars include; 'Bartoni', 'Kashmiriana Purpurea' and 'Raniket'.